yowmamasita/chatgpt-mcp/README.md

 # ChatGPT MCP Server

-A Model Context Protocol (MCP) server that enables Claude to interact with the ChatGPT desktop app on macOS, with full Korean language support.
+A Model Context Protocol (MCP) server that enables AI assistants to interact with the ChatGPT desktop app on macOS, with full CJK (Chinese, Japanese, Korean) language support.

 ## Features

-- Send prompts to ChatGPT from Claude
+- Send prompts to ChatGPT from any MCP-compatible AI assistant
 - Retrieve list of conversations from ChatGPT
-- Full Korean language support using Base64 encoding
+- Full CJK language support using Base64 encoding for Chinese, Japanese, and Korean text
+- Automatic character detection and encoding
 - Built with Python and FastMCP

 ## Installation